-The above Chart shows an encouraging change the past few quarters in terms of the Trade Balance, but although this is so, the reason for this positive balance is not an increase in Exports, because as can be seen from the green bar chart, Exports has reduced by 35% from the peak in 2008!
+The above Chart shows an encouraging change the past 12 month in terms of the Trade Balance, but although this is so, as can be clearly seen, the reason for this positive balance is not an increase in Exports, because as can be seen from the green bar chart, Exports have reduced on average by 34% from the peak in 2008!

-However, what has masked the picture is that domestic demand has reduced by a bigger percentage - a massive 42% reduction since the peak in 2008!
+However, what has masked the picture is that domestic demand has reduced by a bigger percentage - a massive 40% reduction since the peak in 2008!
 Which has turned the balance positive.